Copper slips on doubts over China’s stimulus measures

 “There is bearish sentiment across metals, with a challenging short-term outlook, as China is unlikely to find a secret to U-turn the economy,” Menke said.

-Global supplies of aluminium and nickel are sufficient while there will be shortfalls in output from copper mines, Menke said.
+Aluminium was up 1.4% at $2,271 a ton following the shutdown of a US primary smelter.
+Global supplies of aluminium and nickel are still sufficient, while there will be shortfalls in output from copper mines, Menke said.

 China’s top copper smelters, accounting for more than 75% of the country’s output, on Friday proposed to cut production because a lack of mined copper supply has led to a sharp decline in income and hurt margins.